cning112/fastflight/README.md

 while improving **usability, integration, and developer experience**.

-It addresses common **challenges** with native Arrow Flight, such as **opaque request formats, debugging difficulties, complex async management, and REST API incompatibility**. **FastFlight makes it easier to adopt Arrow Flight in existing systems.
+It addresses common **challenges** with native Arrow Flight, such as **opaque request formats, debugging difficulties, complex async management, and REST API incompatibility**. **FastFlight** makes it easier to adopt Arrow Flight in existing systems.

 ## **✨ Key Advantages**

-✅ **Parameterized Ticket System** – Structured, type-safe API for better readability and debugging.
-✅ **Dynamic Data Service Registration** – Automatically discover and register custom parameter classes and their associated data services using a built-in discovery mechanism.
+✅ **Typed Param Classes** – All data requests are defined via structured, type-safe parameter classes.
+Easy to debug and validate.
+✅ **Service Binding via `param_type`** – Clean and explicit mapping from param class → data service.
+Enables dynamic routing and REST support.
-✅ **Enhanced Async & Streaming Support** – Simplified stream handling with `async for` capabilities.
+✅ **Async & Streaming Ready** – `async for` support with non-blocking batch readers.
+Ideal for high-throughput systems.
-✅ **Seamless REST API Integration** – Enables **FastAPI** to bridge REST clients with Arrow Flight.
-✅ **Modular & Extensible** – Custom data sources and easy integration into existing pipelines.
+✅ **REST + Arrow Flight** – Use FastAPI to expose Arrow Flight services as standard REST endpoints (e.g., `/stream`).
+✅ **Plug-and-Play Data Sources** – Includes a DuckDB demo example to help you get started quickly—extending to other sources (SQL, CSV, etc.) is straightforward.
+✅ **Built-in Registry & Validation** – Automatic binding discovery and safety checks.
+Fail early if service is missing.
-✅ **Pandas & PyArrow Compatible** – Optimized data retrieval for analytics and ML workflows.
+✅ **Pandas / PyArrow Friendly** – Streamlined APIs for transforming results into pandas DataFrame or Arrow Table.
-✅ **Built-in CLI** – Start servers and execute queries effortlessly via command line.
+✅ **CLI-First** – Unified command line to launch, test, and inspect services.

 **FastFlight is ideal for high-throughput data systems, real-time querying, log analysis, and financial applications.**